-Use the AdWords Accounts report to evaluate the overall performance of each of your linked AdWords accounts.
+Use the Google Ads Accounts report to evaluate the overall performance of each of your linked Google Ads accounts.
 See aggregated metrics for each account in a single row.

 How to use the report

 Select a metric group that matches your analysis goals

 Use the Explorer tab to select which metric group matters most to your analysis.
 In web views, the default Summary metric group lets you see how each of your Google Ads accounts is performing in the familiar Acquisition-Behavior-Conversions cycle.
 In app views, the default App Usage metric group contains important metrics like New Users and Average Session Duration.

 In both web and app views, the Clicks metric group provides your Google Ads cost and click data.
 Additionally, if you’ve set up Goals or Ecommerce, you'll also get useful calculated metrics like Revenue per Click (RPC) and Return on Ad Spend (ROAS).

 The calculation for ROAS is ((ecommerce revenue + total goal value) / advertising cost).

 Choose a dimension to analyze

 By default, you'll see the Account dimension, which shows you the names of your individual Google Ads accounts.
 If you're more familiar with identifying accounts by their Customer IDs, you can add Google Ads Customer ID as a Secondary Dimension.

 To further segment your data at the account level, add Campaign or Ad Group as a Secondary Dimension.
 Alternatively, switch the Primary Dimension to Campaign or Ad Group to view data for just these dimensions.